• Skip to primary navigation

 Butter: Butter adds richness and flavor to this mug cake.
 It makes for a super tender and moist mug cake.

 Coconut Sugar: Coconut sugar is a natural sweetener that is derived from the sap of coconut palm trees.
-It has a lower glycemic index than regular sugar, which means it causes a slower rise in blood sugar levels.
 It also has a distinct caramel-like flavor that adds depth to baked goods.

 Egg: Eggs are a staple ingredient in baking as they provide structure, moisture, and richness to baked goods.
 They act as a binding agent that holds the ingredients together and also contribute to the rise of baked goods by trapping air.